-Naturally, there is no waiting involved, you will be taken to all the secret spots usually unavailable for the public, there is no rush and the guide will be ready to answer any of your questions!
+Naturally, there is no waiting involved.
+You will be taken to all the secret spots usually unavailable to the public and there is no rush; the guide will be ready to answer all of your questions!

 Solution 4.
 Get one of the Rome City Passes

-Getting one of those Roma Passes might be a great solution for skipping the line to Colosseum and numerous others important sight of Rome.
+Getting one of those Rome attraction passes might be a great solution for skipping lines to the Colosseum and numerous others important sights in Rome.

-There are 4 touristic passes on the market right now, but only 3 of them actually save you money.
+There are 4 tourist passes on the market right now, but only 3 of them actually save you money.

 I have a detailed comparison with sample calculations for each of the passes here.

-To save your time, here are the main ones below:
+To save you time, here are the main ones below:

 - OMNIA Pass – if you are going to Vatican Museum as well, this pass will save you over 10€ per person and hours of waiting in lines.

-- Roma Pass that can get you to the Colosseum, but the saving it would give you is just 1,5.
+- Roma Pass it can get you to the Colosseum, but the savings it would give you is just 1.50.
 I am not sure it is worth your time picking up the pass, to be honest.

 Solution 5.
 VIP Colosseum at night tour with the Underground access

-The tour starts at 9 30 pm and lasts for 2,5 hours.
-At this time of night, Colosseum is virtually empty so you will have a rare experience as your guide leads you around telling you stories about Roman emperors and mighty gladiators!
+The tour starts at 9:30 pm and lasts for 2.5 hours.
+At this time of night, the Colosseum is virtually empty so you will have a rare experience as your guide leads you around telling you stories about Roman emperors and mighty gladiators!

-NOTE: Only a handful of groups are allowed, so it is a much more personal experience.
-Sometimes “Pay more to see more” approach is really worth it!
+NOTE: Only a handful of groups are allowed in at this time, so it is a much more personal experience.
+Sometimes the “pay more to see more” approach is really worth it!

-I wish these tours existed when I lived in Rome, I am sure this is an unforgettable experience!
+I wish these tours existed when I lived in Rome as I am sure this is an unforgettable experience!

 BONUS: A secret spot to take great pictures in front of the Colosseum

-Not many tourists know about it, and meanwhile, it offers the best view to Colosseo in my opinion!
+Not many Rome tourists know about it, and meanwhile, it offers the best view of il Colosseo in my opinion!

 Here is how to get there:

-Go to the metro station called “Colosseo” (right in front of the Colosseum) -> there is an escalator on the left of the turnstiles (do not pass them) -> take the escalator -> the view is right in front of you or there is one more good point that is right behind you, it is on a pedestrian bridge.
+Go to the metro station called “Colosseo” (right in front of the Colosseum) -> there is an escalator on the left of the turnstiles (do not pass them) -> take the escalator -> the view is right in front of you and there is one more good point that is right behind you, on a pedestrian bridge.

-You can also see the whole thing recorded on the video for your convenience, just go to my Instagram page and check my “Highlights” section, there is one about Rome and there are many more tips on Rome including this one!
+You can also see the whole thing recorded on a video for your convenience.
+Just go to my Instagram page and check my “Highlights” section, there is one about Rome and there are many more tips on Rome including this one!

 Oh, and don’t forget to follow me! 🙂